Manufacturers who use machine learning (ML) in their medical devices or IVDs must comply with numerous regulatory requirements.

 - Transparency for Machine Learning-Enabled Medical Devices: Guiding Principles

-The second and new document is more specific and elaborates on principles 7 and 9 from the first document.
+The second and new document is the more specific one, which elaborates on principles 7 and 9 from the first document.

 3. Legal requirements for the use of machine learning for medical devices in other countries